SLUGIS/performanceMeasures/how-to.md

 ###Steps
 1. Recieve incident spreadsheet from Bill Winter and Greg Alex.

-2. Filter out First O Scene and Balance of Alarm using this code:
+2. Filter out First On Scene and Balance of Alarm using this code in Excel:
 `=IF(A2<>A1,"FIRST",IF(F1="FIRST","SECOND",IF(F1="second","THIRD",IF(F1="third","FOURTH","N/A"))))`

 3. Save this file out as a CSV.